-There is also a common perception in 2021 that medical malpractice litigation is mostly frivolous and its proliferation does nothing but drive up health care costs.
+There is also a common perception in 2023 that medical malpractice litigation is mostly frivolous, and its proliferation does nothing but drive up healthcare costs.
 Recent studies suggest that neither of these beliefs are based on reality.

 Researchers from Johns Hopkins Hospital published the results of a comprehensive study on medical errors.
 This study estimated that medical errors result in 250,000 deaths each year.

-The Institute of Medicine (IOM) has offered a more the now antiquated statistic of 98,000 deaths per year due to medical negligence.
-That number was so shocking when it came out 10 years ago.
-Now the statistics show we have twice the amount of deaths from malpractice than we thought.
+The Institute of Medicine (IOM) has offered a more antiquated statistic of 98,000 deaths yearly due to medical negligence.
+That number was so shocking when it came out ten years ago.
+Now the statistics show we have twice the number of malpractice deaths than we thought.
 Yet no one really blinks an eye.
 The story goes on page 5 of your local newspaper.
 And then it is gone.

-For those of you that have colder hearts for human suffering, there is an economic cost too.
-A 2021 study underscores that medical errors bruises our economy to the tune of $20 billion a year.
+There is also an economic cost for those of you with colder hearts for human suffering.
+A recent study underscores that medical errors bruise our economy to $20 billion a year.

 Malpractice Lawsuits Still Relatively Low Given the Statistics

-A large percentage of these 250,000 annual fatalities would undoubtedly be actionable as medical malpractice.
-But the number of medical malpractice wrongful death lawsuits filed each year doesn't come close to this number.
+Many of these 250,000 annual fatalities would undoubtedly be actionable as medical malpractice.
+But the number of medical malpractice wrongful death lawsuits filed yearly doesn’t come close to this.

 For instance, the National Practitioner Database not too long ago reported only 3,046 medical malpractice payments were made for wrongful death claims.
-Even if you use the conservative estimates, it is clear that only about 5% of deaths caused by medical error result in malpractice payouts.
+Even if you use conservative estimates, it is clear that only about 5% of deaths caused by medical errors result in malpractice payouts.

 The reason for this is simple.
-Most incidents of medical malpractice never become the subject of a lawsuit or claim.
+Most medical malpractice incidents never become the subject of a lawsuit or claim.
 In sharp contrast to the public image of excessive malpractice suits, the fact is that medical malpractice is actually under-litigated.

-So despite all the negative attention, medical malpractice lawsuits account for a very small percentage of personal injury litigation.
+So despite all the negative attention, medical malpractice lawsuits account for a tiny percentage of personal injury litigation.
 Malpractice statistics published by the National Center for State Courts (NCSC) confirm that medical malpractice accounts for less than 5% of all personal injury cases pending nationwide.
-These statistics make it clear that there is no plague of excessive medical malpractice litigation.
+These statistics show that there is no plague of excessive medical malpractice litigation.

-A 2017 report on insurance claims showed that the comparative rate of payments on medical malpractice claims is also on the decline.
-From 2009 to 2014 the rate of malpractice claims paid fell by 55%.
+A 2017 report on insurance claims showed that the comparative rate of payments on medical malpractice claims is also declining.
+From 2009 to 2014, the rate of malpractice claims paid fell by 55%.